MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 **Formula**

-The [.show capacity](../management/diagnostics.md#show-capacity) command returns an estimate for the cluster's extents partition capacity based on the following formula:
+The [.show capacity](../management/diagnostics.md#show-capacity) command returns the cluster's extents partition capacity based on the following formula:

 <!-- TODO: there should be some sort of formula here.
-Based on Git Blame, it used to say: "The [.show capacity](../management/diagnostics.md#show-capacity) command returns an estimate for the cluster's extents partition capacity is defined by a single property: `ClusterMaximumConcurrentOperations`."
+Based on Git Blame, it used to say: "The [.show capacity](../management/diagnostics.md#show-capacity) command returns the cluster's extents partition capacity is defined by a single property: `ClusterMaximumConcurrentOperations`."
 But then there was the min property added and the formula info was lost. -->

 The effective value for *Concurrent operations* is automatically adjusted by the system in the range [`ClusterMinimumConcurrentOperations`,`ClusterMaximumConcurrentOperations`], as long as the success rate of the